ember-learn/guides-source/guides/release/models/index.md

 Routes and their corresponding controllers can ask the store for models, and the store is responsible for knowing how to fetch them.

+Note: The Ember Data store is automatically injected on every Route instance as `this.store`.

 It also means that the store can detect that two different components are asking for the same model, allowing your app to only fetch the data from the server once.
 You can think of the store as a read-through cache